-The boats move around the entirety of Discovery River randomly throughout the day, keeping their appearances a magical surprise!
-While there are no precise times that you can expect them, we estimate that the boats cruise along the river about once an hour — and they don't go by all at once either.
-They pass by quickly so have your cameras ready.
+The boats move around the entirety of Discovery River throughout the day.
+While there are no precise times that you can expect them, we estimate that the boats cruise along the river about once an hour, and you can check the timeframes in the My Disney Experience app.
+They pass by quickly, so have your cameras ready!
 You know one is coming because you'll hear the music blasting from the boat (we often heard them before we saw them).
 So if you hear a change of tunes, move toward the water's edge.

 If you see one boat, we'd suggest waiting in the area before you move along, especially if character experiences are super important to you.
-(These boat cruises are the only way to interact with them at Animal Kingdom.)
-We saw Donald Duck, Daisy and Launchpad McQuack dancing along to "Surfin' Bird" and then Mickey, Minnie and Pluto followed behind shortly after (just about 10 minutes in between).
-We also saw Goofy and Chip 'N' Dale on a different Donald's Dino Boat Blash! boat, Pocahontas and Meeko together and the drummers on their own boat.
+The boats usually follow right after each other (we've seen four within 10 minutes!).
 Characters usually appear in pairs or as a trio — and sometimes the lineup switches up.
 For instance, earlier in the morning we saw only Donald and Daisy, but later in the afternoon, Launchpad joined the duo.
-We saw the very last boat of the day at 5:50 p.m., and it was Pocahontas by herself.

 Restaurants and Retail at Disney's Animal Kingdom

-At Animal Kingdom, several restaurants were highly encouraging guests to use mobile ordering in the My Disney Experience app.
-Satu'li Canteen, Flame Tree Barbecue, Restaurantosaurus and Harambe Market have used mobile ordering exclusively (the only exception was if you didn't have a smartphone).
+At Disney's Animal Kingdom, several restaurants encourage guests to use mobile ordering in the My Disney Experience app.
+Satu'li Canteen, Flame Tree Barbecue, Restaurantosaurus and Harambe Market have used mobile ordering exclusively (the only exception is if you don't have a smartphone).
 Sometimes locations may offer one in-person register, but most highly recommend or still require mobile ordering.
-Cast members stand outside and let you in when your food was ready.
+Cast members stand outside and let you in when your food is ready.
 We have an entire separate post about how to order food through the app, but overall, it is simple to do.
-You can order food from anywhere in the park at anytime during park hours.
+You can order food from anywhere in the park at any time during park hours.
 When you're ready to eat, you can hit "I'm Here, Prepare My Order."

 In the app, you'll choose your arrival window.
-Know that if you order during a busy period, it may assign you an arrival window for a later time.
-We ordered food from Satu'li Canteen at noon, but it told us to come back between 2:30 and 3:30 p.m.
-However, we got a notification at 12:30 p.m. that our food was ready!
-Luckily, we had remained in Pandora, so we weren't far away.
-For this reason, we suggest you don't stray too far away from where you're getting food from (and be sure to turn on the app's notifications!), or order during an off-peak dining time for less of a wait.
+Know that if you order during a busy period, it may take a while, even after you hit the "Prepare My Order" button.
+However, for us, it hasn't taken more than 15 minutes, so we suggest you don't stray too far away from where you're getting food from (and be sure to turn on the app's notifications!), or order during an off-peak dining time for less of a wait.

 Touring Advice for Disney's Animal Kingdom

 Overall, we had a roarin' good time and hope this helps if you're planning to hop back to Animal Kingdom soon.
-What other questions do you have about Animal Kingdom reopening?
+What other questions do you have about visiting Animal Kingdom?
 Ask away in the comments below!